Stirklan is an ancient Norman name that arrived in England

 are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans

 introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Strickland, Stirkland, Stickland and others.

 Early Notables of the Stirklan family (pre 1700)

-Outstanding amongst the family at this time was Sir Walter Strickland of Sizergh Hall; Sir Robert Strickland of Sizergh (1600-1671), an English Member of Parliament for Westmorland; Sir Thomas Strickland of Sizergh (1621-1694), supporter of the Royalist cause in the English Civil War; William Strickland (died 1419), an English priest, Bishop...
-Another 80 words (6 lines of text) are included under the topic Early Stirklan Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Sir Walter Strickland of Sizergh Hall; Sir Robert Strickland of Sizergh (1600-1671), an English Member of Parliament for Westmorland; Sir Thomas Strickland of Sizergh (1621-1694), supporter of the Royalist cause in the English Civil War; William Strickland (died 1419), an English priest, Bishop of Carlisle (1400 to 1419); William Strickland (died 1598), English landowner and early explorer of...
+Another 65 words (5 lines of text) are included under the topic Early Stirklan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stirklan family to the New World and Oceana

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland